Vulvodynia: Medications

 A number of medications have been used to treat vulvodynia.
 Evidence to support their use, however, is often poor.
 These include creams and ointments containing lidocaine, estrogen or tricyclic antidepressants.
 Antidepressants and anticonvulsants in pill form are sometimes tried but have been poorly studied.
 Injectable medications included steroids and botulinum toxin have been tried with limited success.

 Physical therapy

 Many patients who have vulvodynia also have high-tone pelvic floor, meaning that their pelvic floor muscles are too tight.
 This may contribute to their pain in the area.
 Pelvic floor physical therapy may help treat the pelvic floor dysfunction and help the patient gain greater control over their pelvic floor muscles.

 Surgery

 Vestibulectomy is a surgery to remove the vulval vestibule, and it may be recommended for certain patients.
 It has been suggested as a first-line treatment for neuroproliferative vestibulodynia.
 It has successful long-term outcomes, but is often only offered after conservative measures have failed.

+Spinal cord stimulation

+Used in cases of spontaneous (unprovoked) pain, this form of neuromodulation aims to distract the nervous system from pain signals as they travel up the dorsal root ganglion to the brain.
+Pelvic pain neuromodulation specialists are able to perform this surgery, although evidence for this treatment is limited largely to case studies.

 Lifestyle

-A number of lifestyle changes are often recommended such as using cotton underwear, not using substances that may irritate the area, and using lubricant during sex.
+A number of lifestyle changes are often recommended, such as using cotton underwear, not using substances that may irritate the area, and using lubricant during sex.
 The use of alternative medicine has not been sufficiently studied to make recommendations.